Portnoy Law: Lawsuit Filed On Behalf of Danimer Scientific, Inc. Investors

 Click here to join the case

-LOS ANGELES, June 01, 2021 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises investors that a class action lawsuit has been filed on behalf of Danimer Scientific, Inc. ("Danimer" or "the Company") (NYSE:DNMR) investors that acquired securities between October 5, 2020 and May 3, 2021.
+LOS ANGELES, June 03, 2021 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises investors that a class action lawsuit has been filed on behalf of Danimer Scientific, Inc. ("Danimer" or "the Company") (NYSE:LOKE) investors that acquired securities between October 5, 2020 and May 3, 2021.

 Investors are encouraged to contact attorney Lesley F. Portnoy, to determine eligibility to participate in this action, by phone 310-692-8883 or email, or click here to join the case.